Save the Date: LAST MILE Final Conference on 1 April 2020 in Innsbruck.

 While various operational models of intermediate services have been created and tested in several foregoing projects, operators are still confronted with institutional barriers and/or the sustained financing in the long run.

 Capitalizing on foregoing research and development work, regions create new and tailor-made solutions on the basis of the experiences.
 Integrated solutions tailored to multiple user with target-group oriented information tools, interlacing with main public transport lines and hubs and introducing low-emission and energy-efficient vehicles, shall lead to sustainable and financeable regional mobility systems.
-Through an interregional exchange, a sound basis for the implementation of sustainable demand-responsive transport systems shall be developed.
+Through the interregional exchange, a synthesis and recommendations concerning the implementation of sustainable demand-responsive transport systems had been developed.
 Policy recommendations and thereby catapulted policy dialogue processes shall facilitate the realization of low-threshold mobility services in the long run.
+The main findings of of phase 1 of the project can be found in the brochure describing 1st phase results.

-Benefits lie in the positive environmental effect (both in destinations and origins=urban areas), in the improved accessibility for residents and in the regional economy (tourism as an important factor in rural areas).
+Benefits lie in the positive environmental effect (both in destinations and origins=urban areas), in the improved accessibility for residents and in the regional economy (tourism as an important factor in rural areas), which are shown by the good practices visited.

 Austria has only one general structural funds programme ("Investments in Growth and Employment Austria 2014-2020 - Operational Programme for the use of the ERDF funds") – agreed between federal state and the provinces.
 The Managing Authority ist located at federal level, whereas each province acts as an intermediary (funding) body.